Container shipping and containers in a port

 7: Prepare for higher capacity pricing rates

-The congestion and delays caused by the strike will cause rates to increase across the industry.
-Some of the areas where you’re likely to see higher costs include:
+Depending on how long future strikes last, the congestion and delays caused by the strike could cause rates to increase across the industry.

 8: Expect increased freight and container fees

-In addition to increased capacity pricing, container loading, unloading, and handling delays will increase container fees.
-Your per diem, demurrage, detention, chassis, storage, and pre-pull fees are also likely to increase.
+In addition to increased capacity pricing, container loading, unloading, and handling delays would increase container fees.
+Your per diem, demurrage, detention, chassis, storage, and pre-pull fees would also be likely to increase.

 • Emptying and clearing your containers as quickly as possible.